About

 The collection of cultural objects, items and built-heritage form the basis for the historic tale of Churchill Island where in 1801, during a survey of Western Port Bay, Lieutenant James Grant came ashore and built a rudimentary cottage.
 His team went about clearing land and planting wheat and corn crops as well as fruit trees and vegetables, which formed the first known European garden in Victoria and was created using seeds provided by John Churchill.

 The homestead that remains today, includes a 16-room house built by Samuel Amess who was a mayor of Melbourne and owner of the island in approximately 1872, along with original cottages and associated outbuildings constructed by John Rogers in the early 1860s.
-The collection has a modest archival resource of documents, maps, charts and drawings along with a series of photographs and film that represent different owners and different historic periods in the development of Churchill Island.
-These were - John and Sarah Rogers: 1854 to 1860 then 1866 to 1872; Pickersgill family: 1860 to 1866; Amess family: 1872 to 1929; Gerald Buckley: 1929 to 1935; Dr Harry Jenkins: 1936 to 1963; Margaret Campbell: 1963 to 1973; Alex Classou: 1973-1976; Public ownership: 1976 to the present.
+The collection has a modest archival resource of documents, maps, charts and drawings along with a series of photographs and films that represent different owners and different historic periods in the development of Churchill Island.
+These were - John and Sarah Rogers: 1854 to 1860 then 1866 to 1872; Pickersgill family: 1860 to 1866; Amess family: 1872 to 1929; Gerald Buckley: 1929 to 1935; Dr Harry Jenkins: 1936 to 1963; Margaret Campbell: 1963 to 1973; and Alex Classou: 1973-1976.
+From 1976 the Island was sold to the Victorian Conservation Trust and went into public ownership - today, Churchill Island is managed by Phillip Island Nature Parks.

 Themes: Shaping cultural and creative life